TREATMENTS AND SURGERIES

 Is a vasectomy reversible?

 The answer is YES.
-A vasectomy reversal is quite an extensive and lengthy surgery under a microscope, but it is possible, and we have been thriving at it.
+A vasectomy reversal is quite an extensive and lengthy surgery under a microscope, but it’s possible, and we’ve been successful at it.

-During a vasovasostomy the severed segments of the vas deferens are reconnected.
-Sometimes, the procedure is not possible for anatomical reasons.
+During a vasovasostomy, the severed segments of the vas deferens are reconnected.
+Sometimes, the procedure isn’t possible for anatomical reasons.
 In such cases, the vas deferens can instead be connected directly to the epididymis (a tube at the back of the testicles that stores the sperm produced by the testicles).
 This operation is called a vasoepididymostomy and is more technically complex than a vasovasostomy.

 What’s the success rate for a standard vasectomy reversal?

-• It’s important to understand that a vasectomy is meant to be irreversible, so there’s no guarantee that a patient’s vasectomy reversal will be successful.
+• It’s essential to understand that a vasectomy is meant to be irreversible, so there’s no guarantee that a patient’s vasectomy reversal will be successful.

 • Various factors influence the probability of achieving a pregnancy after a vasectomy reversal.
 One of the most important factors is the reproductive potential of the man’s partner.
 Women under 30 are generally more fertile than older women.
-Among couples trying to have a baby following a vasectomy reversal, pregnancy occurs 14% of the time when the woman is over 40, 56% of the time when the woman is aged 25 to 39, and 67% of the time when the woman is aged 20 to 24.
+Among couples trying to have a baby following a vasectomy reversal, pregnancy occurs 14 percent of the time when the woman is over 40, 56 percent of the time when the woman is aged 25 to 39 and 67 per cent of the time when the woman is aged 20 to 24.

-• The most important factor for men is the time between the vasectomy and the vasectomy reversal.
+• The most crucial factor for men is the time between the vasectomy and the vasectomy reversal.

 • The success rate is based on the patency rate.
 This refers to the percentage of men who have sperm in their ejaculate following the procedure.
-The patency rate after a vasectomy reversal is about 75% to 85%.
-Our urologists verify the presence of sperm in the vas deferens during the surgery, in order to know if he will reconnect the ends of the vas deferens together, or go further in the epididymis.
+The patency rate after a vasectomy reversal is about 75 to 85 per cent.
+Our urologists verify the presence of sperm in the vas deferens during the surgery to determine if they’ll reconnect the ends of the vas deferens together or go further in the epididymis..

-• If complications from the vasectomy resulted in a significant amount of scar tissue, it can reduce the chances of the vasectomy reversal succeeding.
+• If complications from the vasectomyresult in a significant amount of scar tissue, it can reduce the chances of the vasectomy reversal succeeding.
 Trauma or infection of the scrotum can also reduce the success rate.

 • In some cases, the patient isn’t able to produce sperm following the surgery.
-Alternatively, he may produce what are known as antisperm antibodies, which can make it harder for a couple to have a baby.
+Alternatively, he may produce what is known as anti-sperm antibodies, which can make it more difficult for a couple to have a baby.

-• Finally, the surgeon’s degree of experience is essential to the success of the operation : this directly relates to the number of vasovasostomies a surgeon performs per year.
-Dr Marois does about a hundred every year, and has done so for the last 10 years using the best technology.
+• Finally, the surgeon’s degree of experience is essential to the operation's success: this directly relates to the number of vasovasostomies a surgeon performs per year.
+For 10 years, our urologists have conducted about 100 vasovasostomies annually using the best technology.

 What are the chances of pregnancy after a vasectomy reversal?

-According to statistics from the American Society of Reproductive Medicine, the chances of having a baby after a vasovasostomy are very favorable when the operation is done within 3 years following the vasectomy.
-The patency rate is 95% and the pregnancy success rate is 75%.
+According to statistics from the American Society of Reproductive Medicine, the chances of having a baby after a vasovasostomy are very favourable when the operation is done within 3 years following the vasectomy.
+The patency rate is 95 per cent, and the pregnancy success rate is 75 per cent.

-When the interval between the procedures surpasses 15 years, the patency rate is 70% and the pregnancy success rate is 30%.
-This lower success rate is primarily since, as time passes, the narrow, coiled tube of the epididymis becomes increasingly at risk of incurring damage.
-This damage is mainly the result of pressure resulting from the constant buildup of fluids and sperm produced in the testes.
-Although this doesn’t always cause visible damage, scar tissue may form at the site of the epididymal rupture and present an additional obstacle in the path of the sperm.
+When the interval between the procedures surpasses 15 years, the patency rate is 70 per cent, and the pregnancy success rate is 30 per cent.
+This lower success rate is primarily because, as time passes, the narrow, coiled epididymis tube becomes increasingly at risk of incurring damage.
+This damage mainly results from pressure from the constant buildup of fluids and sperm in the testes.
+Although this doesn’t always cause visible damage, scar tissue may form at the site of the epididymal rupture and create an additional obstacle in the path of the sperm.

 Does the age of the patient influence the success rate?